ichwansh03/apex-sfdc-discovery/README.md

 ## <a name="introduction"></a> Introduction
-The goal of this repository is summary notes from Apex Developer Guide to create CRM(Customer Relationship Management) sites using Salesforce.
+The goal of this repository is summary notes from Apex Developer Guide to create CRM site using Salesforce.
 CRM stands for Customer Relationship Management.
-This technology allows you to manage relationships with your customers and prospects and track data related to all of your interactions.
-It also helps teams collaborate, both internally and externally, gather insights from social media, track important metrics, and communicate via email, phone, social, and other channels.
-Salesforce has everything you need to run your business from anywhere.
-Using standard products and features, you can manage relationships with prospects and customers, collaborate and engage with employees and partners, and store your data securely in the cloud.
+Salesforce is a global web-based application and cloud computing company best known for its Customer Relationship Management (CRM) product.
+They specialize in Software-as-a-Service (SaaS) to help users handle all of their business needs.

 ## Table of Contents
 - [Introduction](#introduction)